 I have had several gentlewomen in my house, who were keen on seeing the little eels in vinegar: but some of 'em were so disgusted at the spectacle, that they vowed they'd ne'er use vinegar again.
 But what if one should tell such people in the future that there are more animals living in the scum on the teeth in a man's mouth, than there are men in a whole kingdom?

 When observing pepper, under the assumption that it had microscopic spikes to produce its effect on the tongue (he was wrong, it didn't), Leeuwenhoek made an accidental discovery: tiny organisms, known today as protozoa.
 (Shown here are rotifers: similarly small organisms, these with parasitic worms.)
 When the Royal Society was able to reproduce his experiment, Leeuwenhoek became an instant celebrity.
-Not surprisingly, the self-taught microscopist developed considerable self-confidence, enough to irritate at least one contemporary.
-Jan Swammerdam once remarked, "It is impossible to go into a discussion with Leeuwenhoek as he is biased and reasons in a very barbaric way, having no academic education."
+Not surprisingly, the self-taught microscopist developed considerable self-confidence.
+When he first wrote to the society, Leeuwenhoek addressed the recipients as "curious gentlemen dabblers" and showered them with praise.
+After he was elected a member of the society, he began calling his fellow society members (and by extension himself) as "learned philosophers."
+He also added the honorific "van" to his surname.
+Stuff like that rubbed at least one contemporary the wrong way.
+Jan Swammerdam remarked, "It is impossible to go into a discussion with Leeuwenhoek as he is biased and reasons in a very barbaric way, having no academic education."

-Leeuwenhoek kept finding little animals everywhere, including "many very little living animacules, very prettily a-moving" in dental plaque.
+Education aside, Leeuwenhoek kept finding little animals everywhere, including "many very little living animacules, very prettily a-moving" in dental plaque.
 He described some microscopic "animals" as having "two tiny limbs near the head and two little fins at the rear of the body."
 His observations under the microscope fostered intense debate about the nature of plant and animal generation.
 Through it all, his doggedness was matched by his lack of squeamishness.
 He nearly blinded himself once when trying to observe a small gunpowder blast at close range.
-While studying the development of lice, he carried louse families in his stockings, allowing them to feast on his own flesh.
-He went long periods without changing his socks, to better accumulate inter-toe scum for later study.
-He expected comparable sacrifices from his wife, who had to keep insect eggs warm by carrying them in her bosom.
-Such measures disgusted another contemporary besides Swammerdam: Nicolaas Hartsoeker, an upstart initially impressed with the older man who later found him crass.
-Hartsoeker became Leeuwenhoek's less capable but better educated rival.
+While studying the development of lice, he situated three adult lice on his calf, put on his stocking over the experiment, and left it there for six days.
+Removing the stocking, he found more than 80 eggs among his leg hairs.
+In the words of modern science writer Laura Snyder, "Leaving the eggs on his flesh, he somehow managed to get himself to put the stocking back on."
+After another four days, he removed the stocking again to find more than 20 young lice.
+By then, the ick factor overtook him.
+He threw away the stocking, lice in tow, and rubbed his leg repeatedly with ice.
+Yet he went even longer periods without changing his socks, to better accumulate inter-toe scum for later study.
+He expected comparable sacrifices from his wife Cornelia, who had to keep silkworm eggs warm by carrying them in her bosom.

-On another occasion, Leeuwenhoek wrote the Royal Society that describing a water sample loaded with such a great quantity of "animacules" that "all the water . . . seemed to be alive."
+If one had to rank the importance of Leeuwenhoek's discoveries, the winner might well be the discovery of microorganisms.
+In one letter to the Royal Society, he described a water sample loaded with such a great quantity of "animacules" that "all the water . . . seemed to be alive."
+(A loyal resident of Delft, he proudly noted that local canal water held fewer of these tiny creatures, but Delft truly was an unusually tidy town.)
 It was unfortunate that the savants who marveled at the tiny organisms Leeuwenhoek found couldn't grasp their significance in causing disease.
-Two centuries — and thousands of deaths from dysentery, cholera, and typhoid — passed before anyone made the connection between winsome creatures swimming in drinking water and deadly illness.
+Two centuries passed — bringing thousands of deaths from dysentery, cholera, and typhoid — before anyone made the connection between winsome creatures swimming in drinking water and deadly illness.